Code of Conduct for the Equine Podiatry Association (UK)

 - Members have the right to refuse a Client without giving a reason.

 - Members should do all they can to make sure their Clients know what they can realistically expect from an Equine Podiatrist.
 If a Client has unrealistic expectations, it is the Member’s responsibility to make this clear and explain what exactly is unrealistic and why.

-- Members should explain the usual inherent risks associated with any particular treatment.
+- Members should explain the usual inherent risks associated with any particular approach.
 This means risks that are known, documented or which could reasonably be expected at the time.

 - Members must never allow their care of Horses or their dealings with Clients, other Members or members of the public to be prejudiced by their views.
 This includes views about Client’s gender, ethnicity, disability, culture, beliefs, sexuality, lifestyle, age, social status, language difficulties or any other characteristic.

 - When a Member agrees to visit a Client they enter into a contractual relationship, the terms of which must be clearly understood and accepted on both sides.
 It is the Member’s duty to ensure, to the best of their ability, that the Client understands what the Member can and cannot offer, both during and after the consultation.

 - The Member’s side of the contract is to take reasonable care when using professional knowledge and skills in their work.
 Members must also take every reasonable step to ensure that anyone assisting them at their place of work is competent to carry out the duties delegated to them, aware of their responsibilities, properly trained and supervised where necessary.

 - Members must not delegate Equine Podiatry care to anyone who is not a full Member of the Association.

 - Members must not practice when under the influence of alcohol or any other judgment-impairing drug or substance.

 - If a Member visits a Client whose Horse has a known communicable disease, that Member should take all reasonable steps to avoid transmission of that disease to other Horses in their care.
 Veterinary advice should be sought where necessary.